bekencorp/bk_aidk/docs/bk7258/en/projects/ai_dashboard/index.rst

 1. Overview
 ---------------------------------

-This project is based on the beken_genie project and inplements a single-screen display project.
+This project is based on the beken_genie project and implements a single-screen display project.
 The functions included in this project are the same as those of the beken_genie project.
 The difference is that the beken_genie project is a dual-screen display, while this project is a single-screen display.
 This project uses a 360X360 resolution QSPI LCD, and the IC model is ST77916.

 For detailed instructions and introductions, please refre to `Beken Genie AI Project <../../projects/beken_genie/index.html>`_